kishanmadhav/FED_MM/README.md

 ﻿# Federated Learning for Pneumonia Detection

 This project implements a  Multi-model federated learning system employing novel scheduling and aggregation methods for pneumonia detection using chest X-ray images.This a proof of concept to show that this system can be used with multiple models for hospitals who want to find the best fit for their data without necessarily wanting to share it.
-It includes scripts for server and client simulation, model training, ensemble knowledge distillation, and evaluation.
+In our examples the three models used are the ResNET-50,Densenet 121 and VGG net for a broad range of model parameters.
 ## Main Features

 - **Federated Learning Server/Client:** Simulate a federated learning setup with multiple clients and a central server.